quodlibet/mutagen/docs/user/filelike.rst

     MP3(fileobj=myfileobj)

+Mutagen expects the file offset to be at 0 for all file objects passed to it.

 The file-like object has to implement the following interface (It's a limited subset of real file objects and StringIO/BytesIO)